Applies to deans, directors, and staff dealing with fiscal and accounting records.

-In early 2006, the PRB approved a General Records Schedule (GRS) governing fiscal records for State agencies.
-In the course of reviewing the applicability of the GRS for University use, it became apparent it did not meet University needs; and the terminology of the State GRS made it difficult to interpret it within the University System accounting system.
-Thus, the decision was made that the UW System would opt out of the State GRS, and it would create its own retention policy for fiscal and accounting records or UWS GRS.
+In early 2006, the Public Records Board approved a General Records Schedule (GRS) governing fiscal records for state agencies.
+In the course of reviewing the applicability of the GRS for university use, it became apparent it did not meet university needs; and the terminology of the state GRS made it difficult to interpret it within the UW System accounting system.
+Thus, the decision was made that the UW System would opt out of the state GRS, and it would create its own retention policy for fiscal and accounting records or UW System GRS.
 In November 2006, a team was created from the newly formed UW System Records Officer Council along with Doug Hendrix, UW System Associate Vice President Financial Services, and Laura Dunek, UW System Records Officer to develop a draft GRS.

-On January 31, 2007, the Public Records Board (PRB) approved the University of Wisconsin System General Records Schedule (UWS GRS) on Fiscal and Accounting Records.
+On January 31, 2007, the Public Records Board approved the UW System General Records Schedule (UWS GRS) on fiscal and accounting records.

 What is covered by the new GRS?

-ONE CAUTION: Items relating to credit card documentation (UWS GRS) are still being reviewed and at this time there is no recommendation for length of time for record retention.
-There were concerns expressed by the Attorney General Representative (AG) to the PRB in which the recommended retention for credit card documentation may not be sufficient; therefore, the retention for those items should NOT be implemented at this time.
+One caution: Items relating to credit card documentation (UWS GRS) are still being reviewed and at this time there is no recommendation for the length of time for record retention.
+There were concerns expressed by the Attorney General Representative (AG) to the Public Records Board in which the recommended retention for credit card documentation may not be sufficient; therefore, the retention for those items should not be implemented at this time.